 Mobile Phones and Tablets

 Your mobile phone or tablet's built-in camera is fantastic for capturing video footage.
-If you want to edit your video recordings or combine multiple video recordings, Adobe Clip or the YouTube app are an excellent options for both Android and iOS devices.
+If you want to edit your video recordings or combine multiple video recordings, Adobe Rush or the YouTube app are excellent options for both Android and iOS devices.

-Windows 10 users can use the Camera app for recording cameras connected to your computer.
-The Gamebar is designed to recording PC gaming, but also allows you to record other applications for screen recordings.
+Windows 10 users can use the Camera app for recording cameras connected to their computers.
+The Gamebar is designed to recording PC gaming but also allows you to record other applications for screen recordings.
 To make composite videos or edit videos, you can use the Photos app.

 Through your Syracuse University Kaltura Media account, you can download and utilize Kaltura Capture to record your screen and video camera.